tedstreete/opi-prov-life/PROVISIONING.md

 - Device reboots into newly installed software
   - Question: if the version is the same, can the entire process skip ? where this happens?

+Do we want to favor UEFI methods (like HTTPS boot) over others that require a client running in an OS, or a BMC (like sZTP)?
+Two overarching scenarios:
+1) private network; security provided by physical isolation
+2) multi-tenant environment; mutual authentication with device and provisioning server will be essential

 ## Progress / Monitoring

 - Inventory Query or Broadcast